eat-sleep-code/minecraft.plugins.tunnelbuilder/README.md

   `/tunnel 20`

-- Create a lighted farm tunnel (with two canals and four rows of crops) that is 10 blocks long:
+- Create a 3x7 lighted farm tunnel (with two canals and four rows of crops) that is 10 blocks long:

   `/tunnel 10 farm`

-- Create a lighted rail tunnel (with two rails) that is 100 blocks long:
+- Create a 3 x 7 lighted rail tunnel (with two rails) that is 100 blocks long:

   `/tunnel 100 rail`